rahulumrao/Reweighing-TASS-1.1/README.md

 Awasthi, S, Nair, NN.
 Exploring high‐dimensional free energy landscapes of chemical reactions.
 WIREs Comput Mol Sci.
 2019.\
 [![DOI]  https://doi.org/10.1002/wcms.1398 ]

-This Modular Fortran program unbias the Probability of TASS output generated in CPMD run, which can be used to compute multidimensional (1D/2D) free energy via WHAM reweighting.
-It can also directly generate 1D free enrgy using Mean Force method (PMF). \
+This Modular Fortran program unbias the Probability of TASS output generated in CPMD/PLUMED run, which can be used to compute multidimensional (1D/2D) free energy via WHAM reweighting.
+It can also directly generate 1D free energy using Mean Force method (MF). \
-Basis Spline interpolation can be performed to find intermediate points in free energy .\
+1D and 2D Basis Spline interpolation can be performed to find intermediate points in free energy .

 ```diff
 + UPDATE    :: "Reweight Biased Simulation from both CPMD and PLUMED Packages."